tytydraco/yessleep/out/Butterfly_Eyes.md

 “Then unless anyone has anything to add, I think we can proceed with-“

-One of the board members on the far right raised a hand and looked at the others, waving their fingers a little for attention.
+The board members on the far right raised a hand and looked at the others, waving her fingers a little for attention.
 Miss Wells.
 She was in her mid-30’s.
 African American with a bright smile and square glasses.
-They all turned to her.
 She was a little younger than the others and dressed in more expensive clothes.
+I’d seen her before; I think she’d been rearing up to run for public office.

 “Sir, are you aware that this parole is scheduled for the next 24 months?”